LSchultz15/learning-journal/Structure_Webpages_With_HTML.md

       <p></p>= Start and end of a paragraph.
       <body></body>= Indicates that content (and tags) between these tags is in the body of the webpage.

-      Note: It's important to recognize that there is also a heirarchy structure applies to HTML code.
+      Note: It's important to recognize that there is also a hierarchy structure applies to HTML code.
 For example, you would typically put <body> on a line before placing <p> on the next line, slightly tabbed in.
 This indicates that the paragraph is within the body of the webpage, which tells the web browser where to place and how to format the paragraph.
 It might look something like this:

     <body>
         <p> This is a paragraph in the body of the webpage.</p>